lruepke/HTF_lecture/Winter2023/source/lectures/L03/Exercise.rst

         fvConstraints.constrain(T);
         ...

 Since we have already computed the velocity field (and made the mesh etc.), we can now use our results as the starting point for a scalarTransportFoam case.
 The foam tuturials are always a good starting point for a new case. scalarTransportFoam is handled in :code:`$FOAM_TUTORIALS/basic/scalarTransportFoam/pitzDaily/` .
-Let's copy it over to our working directory, add our velocity field and mesh, and modify the control dictionoaries.
+Let's copy it over to our working directory, add our velocity field and mesh, and modify the control dictionaries.

 In the docker do this: